List of VeggieTales characters: The Peach

 The Peach (introduced 1995) is a monotone peach who first appears in the Silly Song "The Hairbrush Song".
-He appears to have no actual name as he is only ever referred to as "the peach" by the other Veggie characters.
-He later appeared in the "Oh, Santa!"
-Silly Song where he played an IRS agent and appears in the background in "LarryBoy and the Fib from Outer-Space!" and on one of Larry's slides in the Silly Song "The Song of the Cebu".
+He appears to have no actual name, as he is only ever referred to as "the peach" by the other Veggie characters.
+He later appeared in the Silly Song "Oh, Santa!" where he played an IRS agent and continued to cameo in the background of various other episodes.
 There is a running joke about the Peach that he, unlike most of the other characters, has a full head of hair.
-Because of this, he is depicted as Samson in "Minnesota Cuke and the Search for Samson's Hairbrush."
-His last appearance in the original series is a cameo role as a mall employee in "Merry Larry and the True Light of Christmas."
+Because of this, he is depicted in ancient art as Samson in "Minnesota Cuke and the Search for Samson's Hairbrush".
+His last appearance in the original series is a small role as a mall employee in "Merry Larry and the True Light of Christmas".